alex-nuclearboy/goit-python-web-hw14/README.md

 # Contact Management API

 This repository extends a previous project, which can be found [here](https://github.com/alex-nuclearboy/goit-python-web-hw13/tree/main/first_task), enhancing a REST API for contact management with comprehensive documentation generated using Sphinx.
 Built with FastAPI and SQLAlchemy, it supports advanced features including user authentication, contact searches, rate limiting, and integration with Cloudinary for avatar updates.
-This extension focuses on improved documentation and usability.
+This extension focuses on improved documentation and testing.

 ## Table of Contents